 That feeling you had singing, “rain, rain, go away” as a kid is exactly the way trees feel during an unusually stormy season.

-Yes, trees love a hydrating flush of water when the soil’s dry and they need a boost.
-What they’re not so fond of is a stint of relentless rain.
+Trees flourish when they are supplied with water especially when the soilis dry and they need a boost.
+What they’re not so fond of are stints of relentless rain that either don’t soak into soil or cause saturated soils.

 Below, read about what happens when trees get drenched in too much water and what you can do to help them cope.

-So, what exactly happens to trees when they get soaked with too much rainwater?
+So, what exactly happens to trees when they sit in saturated soils with too much rainwater?
 Their roots and leaves can have a bad reaction, threatening the overall health of the tree.

-Problem is, long periods of continuous rain can fill the pores, stopping roots from getting adequate oxygen supply.
+The problem is, long periods of continuous rain can fill the pores, stopping roots from getting adequate oxygen supply.
 That leads to smothering and issues like root rot or other infections that can weaken or kill the tree.
-Even without an infection, trees may decline over time because their roots just aren’t functioning the way they should anymore.
+Even without an infection, trees may decline over time because their roots just aren’t functioning the way they should .

-Overly saturated soil can also cue wilted, yellow or fallen leaves.
-And, with the moisture that comes with rainy days, fungal diseases prey on tree leaves.
+Overly saturated soil can also cause wilted, yellow or fallen leaves.
+And, with the moisture that comes with rainy days, fungal sporeseasily spread from leaf to leaf.
 You may spot problems like powdery mildew on rain-soaked trees.

 No matter how healthy the plant, too much water is stressful, and it can affect a tree’s ability to push out new growth.

-Trees that lose leaves in the midst of a rainy spell might grow and thrive again if there’s ample time for the soil to dry and the tree to regain strength.
+Trees that lose leaves in the midst of a rainy spell might grow and thrive again if there’s ample time for the soil to dry and allow oxygen to circulate through roots.
 Unfortunately, it’s a mixed bag.
 Some trees won’t continue to grow after this setback and may need to be removed.

+Will too much rain damage your trees?
 A couple days of heavy rain won’t push trees past their tipping point.
-But above-average rainfall that sticks around for a long period of time is what harms trees.
+But above-average rainfall that sticks around for a long period of time, especially with poor draining soils such as clay, is what harms trees.
 While there’s no exact measure of “too much rain,” an unusually high amount of rain in your area calls for an intervention.